Ref: Daniel Chapter 6

-(From Daniel Chapter 6).
-Daniel had been exiled from his homeland in Judah and brought to the Great Kingdom of Babylon.
+Daniel had been exiled from his homeland in Judah and brought to the great kingdom of Babylon.
 At that time, Nebuchadnezzar was king but he was eventually succeeded by his son Belshazzar.
 After Belshazzar had ruled for a while, the Medes attacked Babylon and deposed him.
 Darius leader of the Medes took over the kingdom.

 Daniel was faultless in all he did and maintained integrity in his office.
-It wasn’t too long therefore, before his fellow High Officers and some of the Satraps became envious of him and plotted to find something they could accuse him to the king about.
-They tried their best to find fault in him but they simply could not.
+It wasn’t too long therefore, before his fellow high officers and some of the Satraps became envious of him and plotted to find something they could accuse him of to their king.
+They tried their utmost to find fault in him but they simply could not.
 They then came to a conclusion and said: ‘We shall not find any ground for complaint against this Daniel unless we find it in connection with the law of his God.‘ They said this because they knew Daniel was a devout servant of God.

 When Daniel knew that the law had been signed, he went to his upper-room and prayed with his window open facing Jerusalem as he had always done.
 The officers went in an assembly to see whether Daniel would continue to pray to his God in spite of the law.
 Sure enough they found Daniel praying and went straight to the king to accuse him.
 They said ‘O king!
 Did you not sign an injunction, that anyone who makes petition to any god or man within thirty days except to you, O king, shall be cast into the den of lions?’ the king replied that he had and that it was irrevocable.
 They went on to say ‘Daniel, who is one of the exiles from Judah, pays no attention to you, O king, or the injunction you have signed, but makes his petition [to his God] three times a day’.

-The king was very distressed when he had it was Daniel who had gone against the law because he valued Daniel as an Officer and as a person.
-The king spent all night trying to find a way using the law through which he could rescue Daniel but he could not.
-So he had no choice but to give the command that Daniel be cast into the Den of lions.
+The king was distressed when he heard it was Daniel who had gone against the law because he valued him as an officer and as a person.
+He spent all night trying to find a way using the law through which he could rescue Daniel but he could not.
+So he had no choice but to give the command that Daniel be cast into the den of lions.
 When Daniel had been put in the pit, Darius said to him ‘May your God, whom you serve continually, deliver you!’

 A stone was then laid at the mouth of the lions’ pit to close it off.
 The king and his Satraps put their seals at the entrance so that no one would be able to secretly rescue Daniel.
 When the king went back to his Palace, he fasted for Daniel and did not sleep all night.